edmnt/ECommerce/README.md

 ## Other Commands

-You can use this command to run unit tests.
+You can use this command to run tests.

   ```bash
   npm test